unvacs/Linuxhardning_practical/PAM-Module.md

 #### Rationale

-Password policy will set how often an old password can be reused so do not allow users to reuse recent passwords.
+Password history policy will set how often an old password can be reused so do not allow users to reuse recent passwords.
+Preventing re-use of previous passwords helps ensure that a compromised password is not re-used by a user.

+  > The DoD STIG requirement is 5 passwords.

 #### Solution

-###### Set
+###### Set password reuse limit

 Edit `pam_unix.so` or `pam_pwhistory.so` lines in `/etc/pam.d/system-auth`: